Guṇa: Sanskrit grammar

-Guna refers to a set of normal-length vowels that are less reduced than the basic set (in modern terms, the zero grade), but more reduced than the vṛddhi vowels (in modern terms, the lengthened grade).
+In the Sanskrit grammatical tradition (Vyakarana), guṇa refers to a set of normal-length vowels that are less reduced than the basic set (in modern terms, the zero grade), but more reduced than the vṛddhi vowels (in modern terms, the lengthened grade).
 As an example, ṛ, i, u are basic (zero-grade) vowels, with corresponding guṇa (full-grade) vowels ar, e, o and vṛddhi (lengthened-grade) vowels ār, ai, au.
 (This is more understandable once it is realized that, at an earlier stage of development, Sanskrit e and o were ai and au, and Sanskrit ai and au were āi and āu.)
-Guna corresponds to what is now termed the full grade in Indo-European ablaut.
-Another orthography and phonology concept related to Guna is Vṛddhi.
+Guṇa corresponds to what is now termed the full grade in Indo-European ablaut.
+Another orthography and phonology concept related to Guṇa is Vṛddhi.
+These innovations are not unique to Sanskrit, but also found in Greek, Latin, Italian and to some extent Russian.
+Guna and other rules of language for Sanskrit are described by Pāṇini in his Ashtadhyayi.

 Ayurveda

 In the terminology of Ayurveda (traditional medicine), guṇa can refer to one of twenty fundamental properties which any substance can exhibit, arranged in ten pairs of antonyms, viz. heavy/light, cold/hot, unctuous/dry, dull/sharp, stable/mobile, soft/hard, non-slimy/slimy, smooth/coarse, minute/gross, viscous/liquid.

-Guna is also a concept in Ayurvedic medicine, as a system to assess conditions and diets.
-For this reason Triguna and tridosha are considered to be related in the traditions of Ayurveda.
+Guṇa is also a concept in Ayurvedic medicine, as a system to assess conditions and diets.
+For this reason Triguṇa and tridosha are considered to be related in the traditions of Ayurveda.